Home > Hidden Collections > Apply for an Award

 Yes.
 Eligible organizations in the US. territories of American Samoa, Guam, the Northern Mariana Islands, the Commonwealth of Puerto Rico, and the U.S. Virgin Islands may apply, and eligible organizations in the Northwest Territories, Yukon, and Nunavut may also apply.

-No. Applicants may propose the digitization of source materials that are protected by copyright or other laws, so long as the applicant institution and all partner institutions are prepared to execute and abide by CLIR’s intellectual property agreement for this program (sample IP Agreements are available in the Document Library above).
-CLIR encourages the use of the standardized rights statements like those provided by RightsStatements.org to communicate to the public the copyright status of content digitized through the program, and information about its re-use.
+No. Applicants may propose the digitization of source materials protected by copyright or other laws, so long as the applicant institution and all partner institutions are prepared to execute and abide by CLIR’s intellectual property agreement for this program (sample IP Agreements are available in the Document Library above).
+CLIR encourages using standardized rights statements like those provided by RightsStatements.org to communicate to the public the copyright status of content digitized through the program, as well as information about its re-use.
 In addition, the intellectual property agreement does require that all metadata created through this program be explicitly dedicated to the public domain.
 Links to resources related to copyright and intellectual property may be found on the Digitizing Special Formats wiki.

 Prerequisites: